Avaneesh13/git-clone/README.md

 ## Development Tools

 ### Git Hooks
-The project includes pre-push hooks that automatically check code quality before pushing:
+The project uses version-controlled git hooks in `scripts/hooks/` that automatically check code quality before pushing:
 - **Pyflakes**: Checks for code errors
 - **Poetry lock**: Validates poetry.lock is up to date
 - **Black**: Ensures code formatting
 - **Mypy**: Runs type checking

-Install hooks with:
+Configure git to use these hooks:
 ```bash
 bash scripts/install-hooks.sh
 ```

+This sets `core.hooksPath` to `scripts/hooks/`, so hooks are version-controlled and automatically updated.

 ### Code Formatting
 ```bash